Types of procedures

 Serbia has the following procedures:

-Regular procedure still represents the most commonly applied procedure and is usually conducted in relation to applicants accommodated in Belgrade, in Asylum Centre (AC) Krnjača, or those who can afford to live in private accommodation in Belgrade or in other places such as social care institutions for unaccompanied and separated children (UASC) or safe houses for survivors of trafficking in human beings.
-Asylum Centres outside Belgrade are not visited or are rarely visited by the Asylum Office, and for the purpose of conducting regular asylum procedure.[1]
-The main reason is serious lack of human capacity within the Asylum Office which is tasked with facilitating lodging of asylum applications in person and asylum hearings.
+The regular procedure still represents the most commonly applied procedure and is usually conducted in relation to applicants accommodated in Belgrade, in the Asylum Centre (AC) Krnjača and sometimes in AC Obrenovac, or those who can afford to live in private accommodation in Belgrade or in other places such as social care institutions for unaccompanied and separated children (UaSC) or safe houses for survivors of trafficking in human beings.
+At the end of 2024 and the beginning of 2025, asylum interviews have started to more frequently take place in AC Sjenica,[1] while in other reception facilities that was not the case.
+Thus, out of 7 accommodation facilities which were operational at the end of 2024, the asylum procedure was mostly facilitated in AC Krnjača, even though most of the genuine asylum seekers[2] were referred to AC Sjenica.

-Thus, airport transit zone procedure is yet to be applied in practice and it is reasonable to assume that such procedure will not be conducted at the airport in the near future due to infrastructural deficiencies.
-For that reason, all foreigners who express their intention to lodge asylum application at the airport are issued with the certificate on the intention to lodge asylum application (registration certificate) and are referred to one of the Asylum or Reception Centres.
+Thus, the airport transit zone procedure is yet to be applied in practice and it is reasonable to assume that such procedure will not be conducted at the airport in the near future due to infrastructural deficiencies.
+For that reason, all foreigners who express their intention to lodge an asylum application at the airport are issued with the certificate on the intention to lodge asylum application (registration certificate) and are referred to one of the Asylum or Reception Centres.

 [4] Outlined by the representatives of the Asylum Office at the round table with Border Police that took place in Vrdnik on 28 December 2023.